BSidesPDX/CTF-2018/forensics/300-mic/solution/README.md

 ![columns](screenshot_columns.png)

 6. Now convert each number in each column (all of which are less than 255) to an their ASCII representation (e.g. `41` -> `A`).
 Concatenate all of the characters together.
-If the resulting string contains "BSidesPDXCTF", write the string to stdout.
+If the resulting string contains "BSidesPDX", write the string to stdout.
 Otherwise, the image is not the one containing the flag.

 ------